Alabama (AHSAA) high school football 2024 playoff brackets, matchups, game times

-The 2024 Alabama high school football playoffs are on to the third round and, and in Class 7A, the semifinals.
+The 2024 Alabama high school football playoffs are on to the semifinals and, and in Class 7A, the championship.
 High School on SI has brackets for all seven classifications in Alabama.

 The second round is on Friday, November 15.
 You can follow all the action on High School on SI's Alabama high school football scores page.